Thayne Jasperson: Early life and education

-Jasperson was born to Nancy Jasperson in Provo, Utah before moving to Green River, Wyoming, where he grew up for the first several years of his life.
+Jasperson was born in Provo, Utah before moving to Green River, Wyoming, where he grew up for the first several years of his life.
 By the age of nine, he had taken up piano, musicals, and clog dancing.
 When he was younger, he wrote in his journal, "I'm going to be an actor when I grow up."
 However, his friends mocked him for this, telling him "it was for girls," which led him to temporarily quit his theatre career.
 Although he wanted to be in an art school when he was younger, he refrained from doing so since he was "fearful of not being cool."
 He moved to Evanston for a while before moving back to Utah during high school.

 Jasperson graduated from Springville High School.
 When he was 19, Jasperson went on a two-year Mormon mission in Argentina.
 He later called his time on the mission to be "hard ... but worth it."
 During his mission, his passion for theatre reignited, and he got back into theatre full-time around July 2001, his 21st birthday.
 He graduated from Utah Valley University.

 Career

 Film and television

-Jasperson appeared in the 2006 movie High School Musical as a braniac dancer.
+Jasperson appeared in the 2006 movie High School Musical as a brainiac dancer.
 He returned as ensemble for the 2007 sequel, High School Musical 2.
-In 2008, Jasperson competed in season 4 of the show So You Think You Can Dance, being a top 12 finalist.
+In 2008, Jasperson competed in season 4 of the show So You Think You Can Dance, being the fifth male contestant and in gender, the fifth overall contestant eliminated.
 The same year, he performed in MTV's The American Mall.
 Jasperson was a dancer in the 2012 Pilot of Smash.
 He was briefly in the Season 2 finale of Submissions Only as a dancer.

 Theatre

-2004-2012: Local and touring shows
+2004–2012: Local and touring shows

 In 2004, Jasperson performed in 1776 in Hale Center Theatre, playing the role of George Washington's courier.
-Two years later, in 2006, he performed as Mungojerrie in the Tuacahn Ampitheatre's production of Cats.
+Two years later, in 2006, he performed as Mungojerrie in the Tuacahn Amphitheatre's production of Cats.
 He returned to Tuacahn as a Swing in Annie.
 The same year, he played the lead role of Ren in Footloose in 2009.
-The next year, in 2010, he was in the ampitheater's production of Tarzan as an understudy for both the titular role of Tarzan and for the role of Terk.
+The next year, in 2010, he was in the amphitheater's production of Tarzan as an understudy for both the titular role of Tarzan and for the role of Terk.
 He was in the First US National Tour of West Side Story from 2010 to 2012.
 In the tour, Jasperson was a Swing for the ensemble, as well as an understudy for the roles of A-Rab, Baby John, and Big Deal.